ABOUT US – MISSION

 COR will partner with local and international organizations and networks and also act as a regranting organization to existing initiatives that have proven to be effective, grassroots and scalable.

-Aya Burweila is the founder and director of Code on the Road and a BBC Expert Woman in Terrorism and Radicalization.
+Aya Burweila is the Founder and Head of Operations of Code on the Road and a BBC Expert Woman in Terrorism and Radicalization.
 Prior to establishing Code on the Road, she was the head of Research & Public Policy at Solidarity Now, an Athens-based NGO active nation-wide in the field of human rights.
 Born in Benghazi, Libya, she holds a certificate in Building Capacities on Arms Control in the MENA Region from the Geneva Centre for Security Policy, certificates in Conflict Analysis and Interfaith Conflict Resolution from the United States Institute of Peace, a certificate in Terrorism Studies from the University of St. Andrews, an M.A. in International Relations and Affairs from the University of Indianapolis, and a B.A. in Political Science from the University of La Verne.
 She has participated in projects and field visits in camps in Germany, Italy, Lebanon and in Greece, where she also worked at the Leros island hotspot.
 Aya is also a Senior Adviser at the Research Institute for European and American Studies where for ten years, she was an analyst specializing in extremism and conflict in North Africa, Europe, and the Balkans.
 She is also a visiting lecturer at the Hellenic National Defense Academy (SETHA).
-Aya’s work on integration, conflict and extremism has been published in a wide range of journals and platforms such as the International Journal of Intelligence and Counter Intelligence, the Oxford Law Society Journal, the China U.S. Focus Journal, The Jerusalem Journal of Near East Affairs and the Centre for Peace and Reconciliation Studies, as well as mainstream publications like the Huffington Post.
+Aya’s work on integration, conflict and extremism has been published in a wide range of journals and platforms such as the International Journal of Intelligence and Counter Intelligence, European Eye on Radicalization, the Oxford Law Society Journal, the China U.S. Focus Journal, The Jerusalem Journal of Near East Affairs and the Centre for Peace and Reconciliation Studies, as well as mainstream publications like the Huffington Post.
 Aya is also the author of the EU commissioned “Greece National Report 2018: Migrant and Youth Social Inclusion Through Entrepreneurship (MY-SITE)” for the People for Change Foundation.
-She has been quoted by Time Magazine, Jane’s Military Intelligence Review, the Washington Post, the Guardian, Protothema, and the Athens News, among other publications.
-Email: firstname.lastname@example.org
+She has been quoted by Time Magazine, Jane’s Military Intelligence Review, Voice of America, the Washington Times, the Guardian, Protothema, and the Athens News, among other publications.
+Email: email@example.com

 Dr. Rosa Vasilaki holds a PhD in History from the Ecole des Hautes Etudes and Sciences Sociales (Paris, France) and a PhD in Sociology from the University of Bristol (UK).
 Rosa is currently appointed as a Teaching Fellow at the Department of Social Anthropology at Panteion University of Social and Political Sciences, in Athens, Greece and at the College Year Athens (CYA).
 She has also taught history and sociology and conducted research in various universities in the UK, Israel and Greece.
 Along with her academic interests, Rosa has experience in managing and implementing large research projects, especially in the area of migrants’ and refugees’ integration, in gender equality, in combating forms of hate, racism and various forms of exclusion, with a special focus in far-right extremism and religious fundamentalism.
 Her article “Provincializing IR?
 Prospects and Deadlocks in post-Western IR Theory” (2012) won the Northedge Essay Prize of Millennium Journal of International Studies, whilst her research proposal “Policing the Greek Crisis: Public Order and Civil Unrest in Times of Turmoil” won the second prize of Greek Politics Specialist Group 2015 Competition “Innovative Approaches for the Study of Greek Society and Politics.”
 In her career as an expert, Rosa has worked with think-tanks (ELIAMEP), government bodies (South West Government Office, UK), international organisations (OECD) and advised embassies and agencies interested in gaining an insightful and informed account of development in her areas of interest—particularly in Greece and in Europe more generally.
 Email: firstname.lastname@example.org